Have a Question?

 International freshman applicants whose native language is not English must submit the TOEFL or IELTS.
 More information on international student application requirements and recommendations are available on the Admissions Requirements page.

 Stevenson’s rolling admission policy allows students to test when they choose throughout the year.
 Admission decisions are released 3-4 weeks after a student’s application becomes complete.
-An official SAT or ACT score is required for the application to be complete.
-More information on Stevenson’s application deadlines and requirements at stevenson.edu/apply
+Self-reported or official SAT or ACT score is required for the application to be complete.
+More information on Stevenson’s application deadlines and requirements at stevenson.edu/apply.

 The last test dates to meet specific scholarship/priority consideration deadlines are as follows: